-For colon cancers that have not spread to distant sites, surgery is usually the primary or first treatment.
+People with colon cancers that have not spread to distant sites usually have surgery as the main or first treatment.
 Adjuvant (additional) chemotherapy may also be used.
 Most adjuvant treatment is given for about 6 months.

-Since these cancers have not grown beyond the inner lining of the colon, surgery to take out the cancer is all that is needed.
-This may be done in most cases by polypectomy (removing the polyp) or local excision through a colonoscope.
-Colon resection (colectomy) may occasionally be needed if a tumor is too big to be removed by local excision.
+Since stage 0 colon cancers have not grown beyond the inner lining of the colon, surgery to take out the cancer is typically all that is needed.
+This can be done in most cases by removing the polyp (polypectomy) or local excision through a colonoscope.
+Removing part of the colon (partial colectomy) may occasionally be needed if a tumor is too big to be removed by local excision.

-Many of these cancers have grown through the wall of the colon and may extend into nearby tissue.
-They have not yet spread to the lymph nodes.
+Many stage II colon cancers have grown through the wall of the colon, and possibly into nearby tissue, but they have not yet spread to the lymph nodes.

 - The cancer looks very abnormal (is high grade) when viewed under a microscope.

-- The cancer has grown into nearby organs.
+- The cancer has grown into nearby blood or lymph vessels.

 - The surgeon did not remove at least 12 lymph nodes.